How does credit card number and social security number masking work in the PC or FG pod?

 -CC and SSN masking are configured separately.
 You can enable one or both.

 -It will scan everything (subject, body, including custom fields).

--Since forwarding incidents results in sending emails outside the Oracle Service Cloud application, it is not recommended to forward incidents outside of your organization.
+-Since forwarding incidents results in sending emails outside the Oracle B2C Service application, it is not recommended to forward incidents outside of your organization.
 CC and SSN will not be masked outside of CX.
 Therefore, if an agent replies to an incident with a credit card number or SSN, while it will appear masked on the agents end, the customer would see that information in the email recieved.

 -There are two types of masking: in the admin console, or on enduser page (for a

 - The pods use Luhn algorithm (checksum formula) to determine whether or not the

 number is a CC or SSN.
 Random numbers will NOT be masked.

 -CC and SSN masking is interface specific for incidents and site wide for chat.